saurabhjinturkar/incubator-quarks/DEVELOPMENT.md

 The Gradle wrapper `edgent/{gradlew,gradlew.bat}` should be used to ensure an appropriate version of Gradle is used.  e.g.  `$ ./gradlew clean build`

-The top-level Gradle file is `edgent/build.gradle` and contains several unique tasks:
+The top-level Gradle file is `edgent/build.gradle` and it contains several unique tasks:

 * `assemble` (default) : Build all code and Javadoc into `build\distributions`.
 The build will fail on any code error or Javadoc warning or error.